 Denying the Obvious

-This photo was us yesterday afternoon, before Jayde's doctor's appointment.
-We have been trying to steal every happy moment possible, even though they have become few and far between.
-With each new episode, I mark my calendar, all the while wishing I could erase that particular day.
+As always, we have been trying to steal every happy moment possible, even though they have become few and far between.
+I mark my calendar with each new episode, wishing I could erase that particular day.
 Last night was Jayde's fifth SMAS episode in thirty-six days.
 Denying the obvious is no longer an option for any of us.
 The short-lived reprieve from her illness was a blessing and a curse.
 She is angry, frustrated, afraid, sad, and on the verge of giving up as she exclaims, "I don't want to live like this.
 This is not living!"
 She is right.
-She has experienced a brief taste of what her life should be like, and she desperately wants it back.
+She has experienced a brief taste of what her life should be like and desperately wants it back.
 I hold onto her as I hold back my tears, "It is understandable for you to feel hopeless, but know I will never give up on you.
 I will never give up hope."

 Next Friday, Jayde will have multiple scans performed to see what has changed.
 The tests will be easy.
-Waiting through the weekend for the results will be the difficult part.
+The tricky part will be waiting through the weekend for the results.
+I hope the Wellspan radiologist knows what they are looking at now and doesn't miss what they did many years ago.

 Comments